-- Posterior border: This serrated border articulates with the medial pterygoid plate of the sphenoid bone.
+- Posterior border: This serrated border articulates with the sphenoid bone’s medial pterygoid plate.

 - Superior border: It articulates with the body of the sphenoid bone.
 The border features a deep notch, the sphenopalatine notch, between its orbital and sphenoidal processes.
 It remains enclosed by the sphenoid body, leading to the formation of the sphenopalatine foramen.
 This foramen connects the pterygopalatine fossa with the nasal cavity.

 - Inferior border: This border is a continuation of the lateral border of the horizontal plate.